JuliaMixedModels/EmbraceUncertainty/contents/Quotes.md

 # Quotes

+"[Open science] refers to efforts by researchers, governments, research funding agencies or the scientific community itself to make the primary outputs of publicly funded research results – publications and the research data – publicly accessible in digital format with no or minimal restriction as a means for accelerating research; these efforts are in the interest of enhancing transparency and collaboration, and fostering innovation."
+- Organisation for Economic Co-operation and Development (OECD)).
+2015.
+Making open science a reality.
+In OECD Science, Technology and Industry Policy Papers, 25.
+Paris: OECD Publishing. doi:10.1787/5jrs2f963zs1-en

+"An article about computational science in a scientific publication is not the scholarship itself, it is merely advertising of the scholarship.
+The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures.
+- Jon Claerbout (Claerbout & Karrenbach, 1992 )cited according to Jonathan B. Buckheit & David L. Donoho (1995).
+Wavelab and reproducible research.
+In A. Antoniadis (ed.).
+Wavelets and statistics.
+New York, NY: Springer, 55–81.
+- Claerbout J., &  Karrenbach M. (1992).
+Electronic documents give reproducible research a new meaning.
+In: Proceedings of the 62nd Annual International Meeting of the Society of Exploration Geophysics, 601-604.

 “The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data”
 -  John W. Tukey (1986).
 Sunset salvo.
 The American Statistician, 40, 72–76.